mikayelh/PillSearch-Activeloop/blog_post.md

 - **Deep Residual Learning:** ResNet-18, a variant of the Residual Network (ResNet) family, incorporates deep residual learning.
 In ResNet-18, there are 18 layers, including convolutional layers, batch normalization, ReLU activations, and fully connected layers.
 - **Feature Extraction:** One of the primary strengths of ResNet-18 is its feature extraction capability.
 In the context of pill images, ResNet-18 can learn and identify intricate patterns, shapes, and colors that are unique to different pills.
 During the forward pass, as the image goes through successive layers, the network learns hierarchically more complex and abstract features.
 Initial layers might detect edges or basic shapes, while deeper layers can identify more specific features relevant to different types of pills.
 - **Efficiency and Speed:** Despite being deep, ResNet-18 is relatively lightweight compared to other deeper models (like ResNet-50 or ResNet-101).
 This makes it a good choice for applications where computational resources or inference time might be a concern, without significantly compromising on the accuracy of feature extraction.
 - **Performance in Feature Embedding:** For tasks like visual similarity, it's essential to have a robust feature embedding, which is a compressed representation of the input image.
 ResNet-18, due to its deep structure, can create rich, discriminative embeddings.
-When you input two pill images, ResNet-18 processes them to produce feature vectors.
+When we input two pill images, ResNet-18 processes them to produce feature vectors.

 The similarity between these vectors can then be calculated using metrics like cosine similarity or Euclidean distance.
 The closer these vectors are in the feature space, the more similar the images are.